nanahou/LPS_extraction/README.md

 # LPS_extraction
 ============================================

-The script is wo extract log-power-spectrum (LPS) for speech enhancement and bandwidth extension.
+The script is to extract log-power-spectrum (LPS) for speech enhancement and bandwidth extension.

 ### Requirements